35 Metaphors for Smart to Highlight Intelligence

 • Example Sentence:

-• “He’s as clever as a fox when it comes to negotiation.”
+• “He’s a clever fox when it comes to negotiation, always staying one step ahead.”

 6. A mastermind